 Meet the Team

-Hatching Results® has provided training, grant writing, evaluation and consultation for school counselors, administrators and school districts for over 15 years.
+Hatching Results® has provided professional development, grant writing, evaluation, and consultation for school counselors, administrators and school districts for over 15 years.
 Dr. Hatch has trained thousands of school counselors in data-driven practices.
-The latest round of grant awards and the release of Dr. Hatch's newest textbook, The Use of Data in School Counseling, has led to a marked increase in requests for training and consultation.
-Hatching Results® now offers a variety of educational services delivered by expert trainers, consultants, grant writers, and evaluators.
+The latest round of grant awards and the release of Dr. Hatch's textbook, The Use of Data in School Counseling, has led to a marked increase in requests for training and consultation.
+Hatching Results® now offers a variety of educational services delivered by expert professional development specialists, consultants, grant writers, and evaluators.
 Our goal is to help school counselors, site administrators and central office leaders match their needs to the talents of experts on our team.

 + TRISH HATCH, Ph.D.
 (President & CEO)